AFTER THE FIRE

 We’re pleased to report the 182 relocated animals are doing well.
 Our Animal Health team performed health assessments on the animals and animal care staff continue to monitor every animal for any signs of distress including eye irritation and respiratory issues.
 There are no immediate health concerns and we’ll continue observing all the animals to make sure there are no long-term impacts from the smoke.
 These animals have taken up temporary residence in behind the scenes areas throughout the zoo.

 Since the fire, new life is emerging as a sign of hope and a testament to the resilience of these animals and the keepers who love them.
-A pair of tiger-legged monkey frogs has produced 50 tadpoles—a first-time breeding at the zoo for this frog species.
-In addition, shield-tailed agamas (lizards found in Somalia and Ethiopia) and Asian yellow-margined box turtles have produced eggs, which are in development.
-The turtle species is endangered in the wild and is part of a Species Survival Plan, a cooperative breeding program among accredited zoos to manage the health and growth of the population.
+50 tiger-legged monkey frogs —a first-time breeding at the zoo for this frog species; shield-tailed agamas (lizards found in Somalia and Ethiopia); 12 axolotls (Mexican salamanders); and five Burmese vine snakes.

 What Can I Do to Help?